Ben Brading 5 min read

 Automatic reporting

-Monitoring systems generate and send automatic reports that help you understand and optimise energy consumption.
-Here are some popular examples:
+Monitoring systems automatically prepare and send reports that help you understand and optimise energy consumption.
+Here are some common examples:

 • Energy consumption reports – Customisable regular reports that compare past and present energy usage by site.